luciousmc/frontend_practice/guides/before-each-exercise.md

 When you are about to begin an exercise, make sure that your local files are up-to-date with any changes from the instructors.
 You'll be creating a new branch for each exercise that include these changes.

-If you get stuck, be sure to notify an instructor right away.
+If you get stuck while creating a new branch, be sure to notify an instructor right away.

 1. In your terminal, navigate to your `senior-front-end-lessons` directory.
 2. Check `git status` to ensure that you don't have any uncommitted changes.
 You should have nothing to commit and a **clean working tree before continuing**.